amino-os/Amino.Run-Demos/face-recognition-demo/README.md

 [here](https://www.pyimagesearch.com/2018/06/18/face-recognition-with-opencv-python-and-deep-learning/).
 Make sure to use appropriate cmake flags to enable multicore/GPU optimizations to improve performance if you need them.

-To build the Docker image, type in the project root:
+To build the Docker image, clone this repo and type at the project root:
 ```bash
 $ docker build .
 ```

-You can now run three instances of the generated image as containers, one each for OMS, KernelServer and the DemoApp.
+You can now run three instances of the generated image as containers, one each for the OMS, the KernelServer and the DemoApp.
 To run these containers, type in three separate terminal windows:
 ```bash
 $ xhost +